aohmcareer/MeijerCouponClipper/README.md

     Make sure you have all the extension files (`manifest.json`, `config.js`, `content.js`, `popup.html`, `popup.js`, and the `icons` directory) in a single directory.

 2.  **Open Firefox and navigate to `about:debugging`:**
     You can type this directly into the address bar and press Enter.
+You may also have to allow it to run on sites with restrictions at `about:addons` and clicking the extension there and reloading the extension and refreshing.

 3.  **Load the extension:**
     - Click on "This Firefox" in the sidebar.